I did not get my degree in the US. How do I know if my coursework fit the educational requirements?”

 1. Evaluation Fee

-Please note that state boards generally require a “course-by-course” evaluation, which is different from the “general evaluation” that some agencies are offering.
-You need to read the fee schedule carefully when you compare the fees between the agencies.
+State boards generally require a “course-by-course” evaluation.
+This is different from the “general evaluation” that some agencies are offering.
+You need to read the fee schedule carefully when comparing the fees.

 They may also have rush services available but expect to add at least $100 to the price tag.
 With proper planning, you can usually avoid to pay this extra cost.